yt-project/unyt/docs/usage.rst

 <unyt.array.unyt_array.to_equivalent>` and
 :meth:`unyt_array.convert_to_equivalent
 <unyt.array.unyt_array.convert_to_equivalent>`.
 These are identical to their
-counterparts described above, except they equivalence is a required positional argument to the function rather than an optional keyword argument.
+counterparts described above, except that equivalence is a required positional argument to the function rather than an optional keyword argument.
 Use these functions when you want to emphasize that an equivalence is being used.